2 Weeks In French Polynesia

 Part 1: Tahiti (3 Days)

-Tahiti is known as ‘the Queen of the Pacific’, the largest island in French Polynesia – where over 70% of the population lives.
-Most visitors to French Polynesia tend to spend little time in Tahiti en route to the beach destinations, but if you enjoy road trips, nature, and hiking, Tahiti is a magical destination.
+The first leg of our two weeks in French Polynesia, Tahiti, is devoted to the island where everything begins.
+Tahiti is the largest island in French Polynesia and the territory’s only international gateway.
+Most visitors to French Polynesia tend to spend little time in Tahiti en route to the closest white sand beach, but if you enjoy road trips, nature, and hiking, Tahiti is a magical destination.

 Where to Stay in Tahiti?

 The most recommended places to stay in Tahiti are in and around Papeete.
-If you choose to stay outside of Papeete and not in one of the places listed below, double and triple-check the accommodation location, as some places are in the mountains.
-Such accommodations might have great views but will require having a car.
+If you choose to stay outside of Papeete and not in one of the places listed below, double-check the accommodation’s location, as some are in the mountains.
+Such accommodations might have great views but will require renting a car.

-For a luxury stay in Tahiti, the best resorts are the recently-opened Hilton Tahiti and the InterContinental Tahiti Resort. they’re perfectly situated to offer the best sunset views in Tahiti with a breathtaking panorama of Moorea.
-Next door, the Sofitel Tahiti Ia Ora Beach Resort and the Manava Resort in Punaauia are good options.
+For a luxury stay in Tahiti, the best resorts are the newly-opened Hilton Tahiti and the InterContinental Tahiti Resort, both located not too far from the airport in Fa’a.
+They’re perfectly situated to offer the best sunset views in Tahiti with a breathtaking panorama of Moorea.
+Next door, the (currently closed) Sofitel Tahiti Ia Ora Beach Resort and the Te Moana Resort in Punaauia are good options.
 On the other side of Papeete, en route to the east coast, the Le Tahiti by Pearl Resorts is another solid option.

 Spend your first day exploring Papeete, with its exotic market, colonial architecture, and cosmopolitan vibe.
-Your walking tour can begin in the central market, continuing to Paofai Gardens and the various city monuments.
-Papeete’s shops offer a wide variety of authentic island fashions, black pearls, and souvenirs.
+Begin your walking tour in the central market and continue to Paofai Gardens and the various city monuments.
+Papeete’s shops offer various authentic island fashions, black pearls, and souvenirs.
 In the evening, head to Place Vaiete to dine in one of the famous roulottes (food trucks) or head to one of the resorts for a buffet dinner and a Tahitian dance show.

 On your second day, rent a car or join a guided tour and discover the coastline of Tahiti Nui and Tahiti Iti.
-Along the way, pay a visit to the botanical gardens, the giant waves of Teahupoo, and the legendary black sand beaches of Tahiti.
+Along the way, visit restored Polynesian temples, botanical gardens, the giant waves of Teahupoo, and the legendary black sand beaches of Tahiti.
 I recommend spending the day driving from Papeete to Teahupoo and, if you’re making a good time, detouring to Tautira on the far side of Tahiti Iti.

 You have a few options on the third and last day in Tahiti.
 Hikers can attempt the challenging hike to Mount Aorai or the easy waterfall hike in the Fatahua Valley.
 Another recommended option is joining a guided 4X4 tour and crossing the island through its uninhabited center via the lush Papenoo Valley and magical Lake Vaihiria.
 If you like sailing, join the full-day excursion to Tetiaroa (Marlon Brando’s island) and experience the pristine beauty of this coral atoll.